 - The patient’s needs have already been met by the collaborative effect of patient and nurse.

 - Now they need to terminate their therapeutic relationship and dissolve the links between them.

-- Patient drifts away and breaks the bond with the nurse and healthier emotional balance is demonstrated and both becomes mature individuals
+- The patient drifts away and breaks the nurse’s bond, and a healthier emotional balance is demonstrated, and both become mature individuals.

-Peplau’s model has proved of great use to later nurse theorists and clinicians in developing more sophisticated and therapeutic nursing interventions.
+Peplau’s model has proved greatly used by later nurse theorists and clinicians in developing more sophisticated and therapeutic nursing interventions.

 The following are the roles of the Nurse in the Therapeutic relationship identified by Peplau:

-Stranger: offering the client the same acceptance and courtesy that the nurse would to any stranger
+Stranger: offering the client the same acceptance and courtesy that the nurse would respond to any stranger

 Resource person: providing specific answers to questions within a larger context

 Teacher: helping the client to learn formally or informally